 Scientists on Earth have now been able to recreate these methods first used in space, resulting in better ways to make microcapsules that target tumours and resistant infections.
 NASA holds several patents for the techniques that should speed the development of cancer treatments, so more patients can avoid the side effects of chemotherapy and be treated with a targeted drug.

-Subscribe and get the magazine delivered to your door, or download the BBC Focus app to read it on your smartphone or tablet.
+This article first appeared in issue 329 of BBC Focus magazine – subscribe and get the magazine delivered to your door, or download the BBC Focus app to read it on your smartphone or tablet.
 Find out more